 The TWTA does not require routine scheduled maintenance.
-The only moving parts are the elements of switches, relays and the blower.
-Preventive maintenance is recommended in Section 4.3.
+The only moving parts are the elements of switches, relays and blowers.
+Preventive maintenance is recommended in Paragraph 4.3.

 The TWTA is basically a factory repairable unit.
-However, since limited logic schematics and partial parts information is supplied in this manual (Section 5) some user service organizations may choose to perform their own corrective maintenance.
+However, since limited logic schematics and partial parts information is supplied in this manual (Section V) some user service organizations may choose to perform their own corrective maintenance.
 Warnings and Cautions should be observed.